 specific general education requirements; and

-professional secondary or K-12 education requirements.
+professional secondary or K-12 or PK-12 education requirements.

 Upon completion of these requirements, students are expected to demonstrate: